-- FRAIL CORE: Automata are sentient constructs and have an imperfect connection to the natural world.
+- ESSENTIAL SENSES: All automata can speak, hear, and see normally.
+Automata possess normal and low-light vision, but unlike normal constructs, they do not possess darkvision.
+Automata do not feel pain or temperature (although they are affected by temperature normally).
+Automata do not have a sense of smell and cannot be nauseated or sickened by vaporous conditions. - FAVORED CLASS: Automata treat every occupation or job with the same level of dedication.
+Any class an automata selects is considered its favored class, regardless of the number of classes it takes. - FRAIL CORE: Automata are sentient constructs and have an imperfect connection to the natural world.
 Any automata that is brought to 0 hit points is considered staggered.
 Automata are completely destroyed when they reach negative hit points equal to their Charisma score.
-Automata, once destroyed, cannot be raised or resurrected.
-In addition, electricity damage may temporarily disrupt an automata's clockwork mind.
-An automata that suffers electrical damage totaling more than 25% of its total hit points in a single round is staggered for 1d4 rounds. - LANGUAGES: All automata begin play speaking Low Common.
-Automata with high Intelligence scores can select bonus languages from the following: Dwarven, Low Elven, Goblin, Gypsy, and High Common. - REPAIR DEPENDENT: Automata cannot heal damage on their own.
-Automata damaged remain thus until repaired.
-Repairing an automata requires a DC 15 Craft (clockworks) check; this takes two hours and the automata regains 2 hit points, plus 2 additional hit points for every 5 points by which the skill check succeeds.
-Automata are not healed through normal, divine healing or channeled energy, but may be healed by specialized spells such as repair construct (see below) or by make whole which repairs 3d6 hit points of damage. - SENTIENT MIND: Automata, unlike most constructs, are susceptible to mind-affecting effects (charms, compulsions, morale effects, patterns, and phantasms).
-Although they may be charmed or compelled into service, automata are particularly resistant to enchantments and receive a +2 to their Will saving throws to resist these effects. - SKILL RESTRICTION: Because of their design and weight, automata cannot swim. - THERMA-TORQUE CLOCKWORK ENGINE: While Automata do not need to breathe, eat, or sleep, they can only operate up to twenty hours each day before they need stop for self-maintenance.
-All automata must shut down for four hours a day to recharge their thermatorque engine.
+Automata, once destroyed, cannot be raised or resurrected. - LANGUAGES: All automata begin play speaking Low Common.
+Automata with high intelligence scores can select bonus languages from the following: Dwarven, Low Elven, Goblin, Gypsy, and High Common. - REPAIR DEPENDENT: Automata cannot heal damage on their own.
+Automata damaged remain thus until repaired [through the use of the Craft Construct feat or the Craft (clockworks) skill].
+Constructs can also be healed through select spells that target constructs or physical objects (such as make whole).
+They are not healed through normal, divine healing or channeled energy. - SENTIENT MIND: Automata, unlike most constructs, are susceptible to mind-affecting effects (charms, compulsions, morale effects, patterns, and phantasms).
+Although they may be charmed or compelled into service, automata are particularly resistant to enchantments and receive a +2 to their Will saving throws to resist these effects. - SKILL RESTRICTION: Unlike most living races, the automata learn and memorize skills in a very specific manner that makes using skills they were not programmed with very difficult.
+As a result, automata may only use the following skills untrained: Bluff, Climb, Diplomacy, Intimidate, and Perception. - THERMA-TORQUE CLOCKWORK ENGINE: While Automata do not need breathe, eat, or sleep, they can only operate up to twenty hours each day before they need stop for self-maintenance.
+All automata must shut down for four hours a day to recharge their therma-torque engine.
 Automata that fail to recharge gain the fatigued condition.
 Automata operating in the fatigued condition for more than 2 hours gain the exhausted condition.